CTV News | Federal Election 2019

 The issue itself resonates with voters.

-Head-to-head comparisons found that for unlimited talk and text and two gigabytes of data, Canadians pay an average $75.44 a month.
+Head-to-head comparisons found that for unlimited talk and text and two gigabytes of data, Canadians paid an average $75.44 a month in 2018.
 That was more than three times as much as Australians, and almost three times much as those in the U.K.

-For a top-end wireless package, Canadians pay the most, an average of $227.87 a month for a shared plan of unlimited talk and text and 10 to 49 gigabytes of data across three mobile phones.
+For a top-end wireless package, Canadians paid the most in 2018 -- an average of $227.87 a month for a shared plan of unlimited talk and text and 10 to 49 gigabytes of data across three mobile phones.
+But that changed this year, with Canada’s national carriers, including Bell, offering top-end packages with 50 gigabytes of data for $125 per month.